Letters and Sounds

 The children should now be able to spell the 5 tricky words from Phase 2.

 In Phase 4, no new graphemes are taught.
 Children will continue to consolidate previously learned graphemes and phonemes.
-The children will learn to read and spell words with have adjacent consonants.
+The children will learn to read and spell words which have adjacent consonants.

 CVCC words: damp, chest, chimp